GuilinDev/peerReviewAlgo/bq.md

 ### What do you expect from your manager/supervisor?

 * The most important thing I want from my manager is constructive feedback so I know here I need to improve.
-* I also expect my boss to give me support, guidance and encouragement as I want to continually grow and having a good manager will help me achieve my goal.
+* I also expect my boss to give me support, guidance and encouragement as I want to continually grow.

 ### How do you handle stress and pressure?
 > focus 面对stress and pressure能采取的有效措施